chiararcasale/CI2024_lab1/README.md

 # CI2024_lab1
 First lab for the Computational Intelligence course.
+Objective of the lab: finding the best algorithm for finding the best solution for the Set Cover problem.

 I compared 4 different algorithms (Random Mutation Hill Climbing, Random Mutation Hill Climbing with multiple mutations, Simulated Annealing and a Greedy Algorithm) for instance 2 (see the instances below).

 The Greedy Algorithm performed better than the other 3, so I chosed it and used it for all the instances.
 In this table you can see my results: